mdj0025/2210-hands-on/iterators/README.md

 1. Identify and correct the errors in use of the iterator.

+1. Submit `IteratorError.java` to Vocareum to verify your correction and document your progress.

 1. It might help you identify the errors if you use the provided jGRASP Canvas file (`IteratorError.jgrasp_canvas.xml`) in conjunction with the jGRASP debugger.